jteves/IntroToPiandRetropie/README.md

-# Intro To Pi and Retropie
-Welcome to Into to Pi and Retropie
+# Welcome to Intro to Pi and Retropie
 Please [download](https://downloads.raspberrypi.org/raspbian_latest) and install the newest version of  rasbian jessie -

 To install rasbian on the sd card please [download](https://etcher.io/), install and run etcher